NBISweden/module-readme-markdown-dm-practices/_episodes/01-introduction.md

 ### What is a README file?

-A README file introduces and explains a project, helping others (and your future self) understand it.
-Depending on its scope, it might give an overview of the project, explain the folder structure, or provide usage examples.
-It can also cover things like contribution guidelines and licensing.
-Whether you're a researcher, PhD student, developer, or just revisiting your own work, a good README makes it easier to navigate and use the contents of the project.
+A README file serves as an introduction and guide to a project, making it easier for others (and your future self) to understand its purpose and structure.
+Depending on its scope, a README might provide a project overview, explain the folder organization, or offer usage examples.
+It can also include details such as contribution guidelines and licensing information.
+Whether you're a researcher, PhD student, developer, or simply revisiting your own work, a good README simplifies navigating and using the project's contents.

 *Why is the README important?* A README helps team members and collaborators quickly understand the project, reducing the learning curve and improving efficiency.
-For software or datasets, a README provides necessary instructions on how to install, configure, and use the resources, making it easier for others to utilize your work.
+For software or datasets, a README provides necessary instructions on how to install, configure, and use the resources, making it easier for others to access your work.

 ### What different kinds of README files are there?